sparkney/danceguide/README.md

 A Java EE servlet 3.0 container server, like Tomcat, Jetty, GlassFish, JBoss, WebLogic, etc.

 # Installation
-Just download the SparkneyDance04.jar file and add it to your class path. <span style="color:lightblue">TODO: Link.</span>
+Just download the SparkneyDance04.jar file and add it to your class path. <span style="color:lightblue">Latest version will come soon.
+Contact maintainer for older versions..</span>

 # Getting started